-5.7.
-Maintaining constant tension is crucial to evenly distribute torsional stress over the conductor.
-Excessive built-up of torsional stress into conductor can result in birdcaging, Squeezing, and ultimately damaging the core.
-Excessive accumulation of torsional stress into the conductor will result in the opening of strand (birdcaging - loosening) or popping out of outer aluminum strand (snaking - squeezing).
-Installer must spot distorted portion of aluminum layers and evaluate the damage
+- 5.9.
+Maintaining minimum constant tension and releasing torsional stress is crucial for back-to-back pulling. - 5.10.
+Excessive built-up of torsional stress into conductor can result in bird-caging or snaking.
+Excessive accumulation of torsional stress into the conductor will result in the opening of strand (birdcaging loosening) or popping out of outer aluminum strand (snaking squeezing).
+Installer must use proper torsion releasing techniques in case of long pull with higher pulling tension.